Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 If you love the roar of an airplane engine, the scent of jet fuel in the air, and seeing some of the country’s top pilots showing off their skills then a trip to the air show can make for a fun and entertaining day.

-After a ten-year absence, the US Air Force Thunderbirds returned to the Westover ARB in 2018, and will again in 2021.
-2018 was a memorable experience.
+After a ten-year absence, the US Air Force Thunderbirds returned to the Westover ARB in 2018 and it was a memorable experience.

 The Air Show in western Massachusetts takes place every couple of years and alternates between the Westover Air Reserve Base located in Chicopee, Massachusetts, and the Barnes Air National Guard Base located in Westfield.